Address: 34 Tallinskaya Ulitsa, Moscow

 HSE has recently published information on discounts for international students applying in 2017.
 Tatiana Chetvernina, HSE’s Director of International Admissions, talked to our News Service about this and various other innovations concerning international students at the University.

 We apply the same approach in regards to all of our prospective students, no matter the region and the country they come from.
-However, since most of our undergraduate programmes are taught in Russian, they mostly from former Soviet and Slavic-speaking countries, for whom learning the Russian language is easier.
+However, since most of our undergraduate programmes are taught in Russian, they mostly attract students from former Soviet and Slavic-speaking countries, for whom learning the Russian language is easier.

 In regards to non-CIS countries, at the beginning of this academic year, we chose such target countries as Mongolia, Vietnam, and Indonesia.
 Over the year, we selected the target audience based on several schools in these countries.
 They already know about HSE, and also have been participating in our Olympiads for several years.
 The results have been good so far.
 This pattern of interaction with international prospective students is par for the course for HSE.

-The introduction of discounts for international students (both and students) has been quite a major innovation.
+The introduction of discounts for international students (both undergraduate and Master’s students) has been quite a major innovation.
 We’ve done some research, looking at information available on Russian universities’ websites, and I can say that none of them mention discounts for international students.
 They either don’t have them, or they are well hidden.
 At the most, Russian universities offer different prices for Russian and international students.

 We believe that an opportunity for obtaining a discount will motivate high-achievers to apply for the various programmes at HSE.
 As for a possible maximum discount, it is primarily available for undergraduate programmes, which usually run for four years and require quite a lot of money for tuition fees.